JeffersonCarvalh0/timberland/README.md

 After cloning the repository, `cd` into the cloned folder and run `npm i` to grab the necessary dependencies.

-## Running the demos
+## Building and running the demos

-To run a demo, `cd` into the project's root and execute `npm run build-<name-of-the-structure>` from the terminal to compile, test and bundle the code.
-Open the `html` file located in `dist` folder of the demo with your favorite web browser.
+In order to build the demos, run `npm build`.
+To run them, open the `index.html` file located in the `dist` directory within the data structure name inside the `demos` folder.

+## Building an viewing the docs

+Run `npx typedoc` to build the demos.
+They will be built at the `docs` folder.

 # License